pllittle/UNMASC/README.md

 * [GATK](https://github.com/broadinstitute/gatk), and
 * [VEP](https://uswest.ensembl.org/info/docs/tools/vep/index.html)

-are installed along with corresponding dependencies (GATK, Perl, HTSlib, etc.), Linux commands are provided below to run these software for variant calling and annotation.
+are installed along with corresponding dependencies (Perl, HTSlib, etc.), Linux commands are provided below to run these software for variant calling and annotation.
 Running our customized VEP annotation requires downloading a COSMIC database VCF.
 For example, CosmicCodingMuts.vcf.gz for GRCh37 with